florianfelixmath/florianfelixmath/math/_posts/2022-02-17-An-outrageous-proof.md

 ---
 ## An absurd proof that $\sqrt{2}$ is irrational

+*Edit:* I was made aware that this proof appeared on [Stackexchange](https://math.stackexchange.com/a/1311239/510814) before!

 Sometimes a good tool to make people remember something is to do something utterly outrageous.
 I will hence give you the worst proof you have ever seen to show that $\sqrt{2}$ is irrational.
 It uses a bit of non-trivial number theory and a bit of model theory and also it uses a weak form of the axiom of choice.

 ###  Ultraproducts